 #

-Vivenna stepped through the gates, passing into the Hallandren Court of Gods, and paused.
-Small groups of people passed through on either side of her, though there wasn’t much of a crowd, so her stop didn’t cause any real clog in the flow of traffic.
+Vivenna stepped through the gates, passing into the Hallandren Court of Gods, and stopped, looking back.
+Small groups of people passed through on either side of her, though there wasn’t much of a crowd.

 Denth had been right--it had been easy for her to get into the Court.
-Though the two priests at the gate stopped some of the people trying to get in, they had waved Vivenna through without even asking her identity.
-She turned back, glancing at the two men in their blue robes.
+Though the two priests at the gate stopped many of the people trying to get in, they had waved Vivenna through without even asking her identity.
+She turned back, glancing at the two priests in their blue robes.
 She could see bubbles of colorfulness around them, indications of their strong BioChroma.
-When anyone passed to closely to one of those bubbles, the colors in their clothing and even their skin became more distinct, more full.

-The same thing happened to people who came close to Siri, but her aura was even stronger.
+Vivenna had a similar bubble, but hers was even stronger.
 She’d been tutored about this, of course.
-The priests guarding the gates have enough Breath to get them to the First Heightening, the level at which a person gained the ability to distinguish Breath in other people.
+The priests guarding the gates must have had enough Breath to get them to the First Heightening, the level at which a person gained the ability to distinguish Breath in other people.
 She’d always assumed that, upon gaining the First Heightening, an Awakener would see a glow coming off of people with more Breath.

 It didn’t work that way.
 Indeed, she doubted things looked all that different to her eyes than they did to a regular person’s eyes.
-Peprin and the others would be able to see the colors enhancing as people grew close to the priests.
-It was just like the perfect pitch Vivenna had gained--other people heard the sounds too, she just had the ability to understand them.
+It was just like the perfect pitch she had gained--other people heard the sounds too, she just had the ability to understand them.

-That’s how it worked with sensing Breath too.
+That’s how it worked with determining Breath level too.
 She saw how close a person had to get to one of the priests before the colors increased, and she exactly how much more colorful things became.
-This information let her know intrinsically that each of the priests had fifty Breaths.
-She could tell it as accurately in her head as her perfect pitch let her read a note’s exact tone, or her sense of perfect hue let her tell the exact composition of a color.
+This information let her know intrinsically that each of the priests was of the First Heightening.
+She could tell it as accurately as her perfect pitch let her read an exact tone, or her sense of perfect hue let her tell the exact composition of a color.

 She could do it for everyone.
 Peprin had one Breath, as did the regular peasants who had to present papers to gain entrance to the Court.
+She could tell how strong that Breath was, and if they were sick or not.

-The priests each had fifty breaths, as did the majority of the more wealthy individuals entering through the gates.
+The priests each had about a hundred breaths, as did the majority of the more wealthy individuals entering through the gates.
 A reasonable number had two or three hundred Breaths.
 Only a couple had more than Vivenna.
-And that, undoubtedly, was why she was able to walk right through the gates without so much as a questioning glance.
+And that, undoubtedly, was why she was able to walk right through the gates without so much as a glance.

-She turned away, looking down in shame.
+She turned away.
 She’d been tutored about the First Heightening, but she’d never expected to experience it first hand.
-It made her feel dirty.
+She felt dirty.
 Profane.
-Particularly because the colors she could now see were just so beautiful.
+Particularly because the colors were just so beautiful.

 She looked up, regarding the Court in its majesty.
 It contained a wide circle of palaces, just like her tutors had explained.
-Yet, the men had not mentioned how each palace was so perfectly balanced in color and hue.
-The themes were crafted majestically, with very sublte color gradients.
+Yet, those tutors had not mentioned how each palace was so perfectly balanced in color and hue.
+Each was perfect, with very subtle color gradients that normal people just wouldn’t be able to appreciate.